lzwjava/blog-source/original/2025-01-25-lightsail-en.md

 title: Managing AWS Lightsail Instances
 ---

-Here's a policy that grants necessary permissions for managing Lightsail instances:
+Below is a policy that grants the necessary permissions for managing Lightsail instances:

 ```json
 {